Diamond Cost Calculator: Determining The Value of A Diamond

 The price of a diamond might change given the market.
 Some of the markets include retail markets, online markets, consignment, wholesale markets, and peer to peer markets (such as Craigslist).
 Some of the important points to keep in mind include:

-- Online: Online markets tend to be cheaper; however, people need to make sure the person on the other end is trustworthy.
+- Online: Online markets tend to have a broader spectrum of cheaper options available; however, people need to make sure the person on the other end is trustworthy.
+Often the diamonds sold online are ones that didn't sell in a store when seen in person compared to other diamonds.
 There is some added risk.

 - Wholesale: Wholesale distributors cut out the middle man, helping people save money; however, they usually sell diamonds in bulk and the diamonds might not be cut or polished yet.